mattvenn/esp8266/workshop/handout.md

 Upload (press button on PCB as well)

-Open serial port and make a note of the IP address
+Open serial port (this time baud should be set to 115200) and make a note of the IP address

 Navigate to the IP address using a web browser